L4ser-Security-Labs/onionhookblog/_posts/2024-07-09-plastic-sharks.md

 This is the use of an electronic device to copy and store credit card information which can be loaded to new cards and sold out.

 **Phishing:**
-This is scamming of victims to get their personal information by gaining their trust which is done via: email, text or phone.
+This is scamming of victims to get their personal information by gaining their trust which is done via email, text or phone.

 **Spyware and other malware:**
-This are software designed to collect information without the victim’s consent.
+This is software designed to collect information without the victim’s consent.

 ## Services offered on this site